 “I realised that before solving problems, we need to understand why they exist,” she says.

-With the help of their friend Saritha, they visited settlements under Delhi’s Signature Bridge, where displaced communities struggled with limited resources and uncertain futures.
+With the help of their friend Sarita, whom Dimple met on her fellowship journey, they visited settlements under Delhi’s Signature Bridge, where displaced communities struggled with limited resources and uncertain futures.
 They organised games and activities for children and experimented with ideas they had learned during their training.
+Sarita resided in Adivasi Camp, Nehru Nagar, and introduced several communities around the area to the team.

 Around the same time, Dimple participated in a grassroots internship in rural Madhya Pradesh.
 There, she encountered another side of India, villages where schools were dilapidated, infrastructure was poor, and many children were already addicted to tobacco.